 Source | Brian Snelson/Flickr

 Brake fluid is "incompressible," so that when the brake pedal is pushed, the fluid forces brake parts to work together to slow the wheel.
 Brake fluid also lubricates parts in the braking system.
 In the United States, there are four designations of brake fluid: DOT 3, DOT 4, DOT 5, and DOT 5.1.
 Each contains a mixture of chemicals with specified dry and wet boiling points.
 When your brake fluid has just been replaced, this is called the “dry” boiling point temperature.
 As water finds its way into the system, the “wet” boiling temperature is the benchmark you should use.
 To choose the best brake fluid for your vehicle, consult your owner's manual.

 Troubleshooting brake fluids

 Because brake fluid is also hygroscopic (attracts water) it starts degrading the moment the bottle is opened, so it should be replaced every two years.
 A sure sign that your brake fluid is degrading is a 'spongy' brake pedal, or a pedal that continually creeps toward the floor.
 When this happens, it's time to look at replacing your brake fluid, or bleeding air from the brake fluid lines.

-For information about the brake parts offered by Advance Auto Parts, check out our buying guide.
 Are you diagnosing your own brake needs?
 Tell us about your brake project in the comments.